Sceat/utxo-tool/README.md

 ## UTXO TOOL

-Utxo tool is a small java program which can consolidate your unspent transactions !
+Utxo tool is a small java program wich can consolidate your unspent transactions !
 When you mine some coins on a pool that doesn't consolidate itself you will be drowned under thousands of utxo (unspent transactions)

 ![](https://i.imgur.com/aBIT0ue.png)